omni-ai-npu/omni-ai-npu.github.io/README.md

-# hannibalhuang.github.io
+# omni-ai.github.io

-My Personal Tech Blog
+Tech Blog about all the omni-ai optmizations for LLM Serving and Training